zine-eddine303/obsidian-notes/Study Notes/IELTS/Speaking/Structure.md

 # Common answer mistakes

-- Too long (dont give too much info especially if you go out of the question's scope)
+- Too long (don't give too much info especially if you go out of the question's scope)
 - Too short (just answer the question and provide some extra detail)
 	- Example: *What do you do in your life?*
 	  ❌ I'm a web designer.